 Fingerprinting is Not an Exact Science

-Forensic Science Only Benefits Prosecutors
+Forensic Science Doesn’t Only Benefits Prosecutors

 On TV, forensic scientists are pretty much only used by investigators to help uncover the guilty party.
-In reality, these experts can help a criminal defense lawyer in Solana Beach as much as they can help the prosecutor.
+In reality, these experts can help a defense lawyer as much as they can help the prosecutor.
 Forensic experts can retest evidence samples to verify the results, test samples that police overlooked or testify that fingerprinting and handwriting analysis are often inaccurate.
 In fact, forensic scientists are responsible for exonerating many convicted prisoners through the Innocence Project.